Post

 20:00 Bridge Opening

 First, watch from under the bridge.
-Around 20:05, when it’s almost started, move up.
+Around 20:05, when it’s almost over, move up.

-There was a projection introducing the history of Yeongdo Bridge, but the projector angle on the first day seemed off, making it hard to see clearly.
+There was a projection introducing the history of Yeongdo Bridge, but possibly due to the projector angle issue on the first day, it was hard to see clearly.

 20:30 Dinner — Ton Black & Tempura Nine

-On the way back to the hotel at night, I casually chose a tonkatsu restaurant to eat (the pork cutlet was still tender and delicious).
+• On the way back to the hotel at night, we casually found a pork cutlet restaurant to eat (the pork cutlet was still tender and delicious).

-Day 6 08/03 (Sun) Lotte Department Store, Bupyeong Can Market, Baegseon Bay Cultural Village, Fuguan Temple Night View
+Day 6 08/03 (Sun) Lotte Department Store, Bupyeong Kkangtong Market, Baeksan Bay Cultural Village, Bokcheon Temple Night View

 10:00 Head out and eat first — Egg Drop

-Order at the machine on the first floor, take a number ticket, then go upstairs to find a seat (make sure to check for available seats first).
+• Order at the machine on the first floor, take a number ticket, then go upstairs to find a seat (you should check for available seats upstairs first).

-It’s good, but I think some brunches in Taiwan taste even better.
+It’s good, but I think some brunch spots in Taiwan taste better than this.

 11:00 Eat well before setting off again

-On the way to Lotte Department Store, there is a “Big Shop” Busan souvenir specialty store, offering many Boogi and Busan-themed merchandise.
+On the way to Lotte Department Store, there is a “Big Shop” Busan souvenir store that specializes in Boogi and Busan-themed merchandise.

 Lotte Department Store Gwangbok Branch, Lotte Supermarket — Lotte Dept. Store Gwangbok Branch Aqua Mall

-11:45 B1 Mukguk Table Steamed Cuisine Lotte Dept. Store Gwangbok Branch
+11:45 B1 Muguk Table Steamed Dishes Lotte Dept. Store Gwangbok Branch

-12:50 Leave Lotte Department Store, head to Sky Eye Observatory — Yeongju Haneul Nun Observatory
+12:50 Leave Lotte Department Store and head to Sky Eye Observatory — Yeongju Haneul Nun Observatory

-Just wandered around nearby and found an observation deck I missed last year.
+Wandering nearby with no particular plan, I found an observation deck I missed last year.
 There’s a direct bus (21 minutes), so I went there.

 13:00 Sky Eye Observatory — Yeongju Haneul Nun Observatory

-After getting off at the bus stop, walk across the street and look down to see it.
+After getting off at the bus stop, walk across the street and down to see it.

-The scenery here is beautiful, offering a panoramic view of Busan’s Nampo area.
+The scenery here is great, offering a full view of Busan’s Nampo area.

-- Only recommend: Blueberry Yogurt Smoothie, available in 600ML or 1,000ML sizes; tasty and refreshing without being too sweet or making you thirstier.
+• Only recommend: Blueberry Yogurt Smoothie, available in 600ML or 1,000ML sizes; tasty and refreshing without being too sweet or thirst-inducing.
 Price is about 4,300 KRW.

-Inside the canned goods market, there are many stalls selling dry food, groceries, and seafood (like a traditional market), covering a large area.
+The canned food market has many stalls selling dried goods, groceries, and seafood (like a traditional market), covering a large area.

-Fuping Canned Market — Milgot Red Bean Butter Mugwort Glutinous Rice Cake 👍
+Bupyeong Canned Food Market — Milgot Red Bean Cream Mugwort Rice Cake 👍

-It is probably the most famous shop in the canned market, known for its specialty — red bean cream mugwort glutinous rice cake.
+It is probably the most famous store in the canned market, known for its specialty — red bean cream mugwort rice cake.

-Because I don’t speak Korean, I just took a photo and showed it to the staff to order this.
+• Because I don’t speak Korean, I just took a photo and showed it directly to the staff to order this.

-The clerk said to keep it frozen and thaw for half an hour to an hour before eating for the best taste.
+• The staff said it should be kept frozen, and it’s best to defrost it for half an hour to an hour before eating.

 Later, I took it back to the hotel to eat.
-The mugwort cake has a chewy texture, paired with soybean powder and red bean cream filling.
+The mugwort rice cake has a chewy texture paired with soybean powder and red bean cream filling.
 I found it quite unique and slightly sweet.
 If you pass by, you should give it a try!

 Also bought another box of BHC Fried Chicken to have for dinner.